 Objective Indicator Target

-Contribute to the control of the spread of invasive species in the face of climate change Presence or absence of invasive species in the waters and on land Absence of "Prevent", "Eradicate" and
+Contribute to the control of the Presence or absence of invasive species in Absence of

+spread of invasive species in the the waters and on land "Prevent",

+face of climate change "Eradicate" and

 "Contain" species

 - Prohibit the introduction of invasive species to Sq'ewá:lxw lands and encourage the removal of all such species by land holders. - Develop a list of local potential invasive species, and undertake Sq'ewá:lxw staff training on invasive species identification and management techniques and integrate these techniques into species into staff work routines. - Complete inventory of existing infestations of invasive species and continue monitoring of lands for invasive species. - Consider a range of species-specific treatment methods that fit with current and future landuse. - Undertake community involvement and provide community education programs on invasive species and the harm they can do.